apiguru-app/amazon-scraper-v2/README.md

 ### 3. Run Examples

 Each endpoint has its own simple example file.
-Just add your API key and run:
+Just add your API key for **amazon-scraper-v2** and run:

 ```bash
 # Search for products